reg-repo/LATO/examples_in_prompt.md

 ## Chain-of-Thought
 ```
 Input:
-The device should first perform SIM card authentication at startup, verifying the validity and legitimacy of the SIM card.
-If the SIM card is invalid or unrecognized, prompt the user and prevent further operation.
+The device should first perform user account authentication at startup, verifying the validity and legitimacy of the user account.
+If the user account is invalid or unrecognized, prompt the user and prevent further operation.
 After authentication passes, the device should initiate a multi-factor authentication process (e.g., password, fingerprint, facial recognition), requiring at least two authentication methods to pass based on the user-defined security level.
 Each authentication step should include timeout and error handling mechanisms; if multiple authentication failures occur (e.g., more than 3 times), the device should lock the user account and issue a warning notification.
 Upon successful authentication, the device should record detailed information of the authentication event, including time, method, and result, for subsequent security review and log analysis.
 The device should periodically re-verify the user's identity, especially when detecting abnormal behavior or prolonged inactivity, to ensure continuous security.

 Please generate PlantUML code for the activity diagram according to the above requirements.

 Steps:
 1. Identify the main activities in the process flow:
-   - SIM card authentication
+   - user account authentication
    - Multi-factor authentication selection
    - Password authentication
    - Fingerprint scanning